miklevin/MikeLev.in/index.md

 portable approach to computing.

 ![Tow It Ism](/assets/images/tow-it-ism.png)

-### MyKoz: A Real OS... on Windows.
-Learn Tow-it-izm

 MyKoz: A Real OS (pronounced like Marcus Aurelius) is a modification of the standard Windows Ubuntu Linux under the Windows Subsystem for Linux (WSL)